All Victorian organisations that provide services or facilities to children are required to comply with the Child Safe Standards.

 Child Safe Standard 11 - Policies and procedures document how the relevant entity is safe for children and young people.

-To help organisations to understand the requirements of the new Child Safe Standards, we have developed resources for DFFH funded and/or regulated organisations, see Resources for Child Safe Standards.
+To help organisations to understand the requirements of the Child Safe Standards, we have developed resources for DFFH funded and/or regulated organisations, see Resources for Child Safe Standards.

-The Commission for Children and Young People provides key guidance for organisations on the new Child Safe Standards and has range of resources available on the Commission for Children and Young People's website.
+The Commission for Children and Young People provides key guidance for organisations on the Child Safe Standards and has range of resources available on the Commission for Children and Young People's website.